RSE-102/Lecture-Material/03_packaging/pypi_slides.md

 sudo pip install <package>
 ```

 Various security issues with doing so!
-Go for
+Go for a venv or

 ```bash
 pip install --user <package>